 I would recommend focusing on three areas when conducting the interview: why they leave, would they return, and under what circumstances would they return.
-In some countries it is not allowed by law to call former employees and ask them to return.
-So make sure that you know local legislation before you crab your phone to make a call to potential boomerang.
+In some countries, it is not allowed by law to call former employees and ask them to return.
+So make sure that you know local legislation before you grab your phone to make a call to potential boomerang.

-Dilemmas that you might be facing when conducting the interviews (but it is really up to you and your organization procedures, culture and purpose of interview):
+Dilemmas that you might be facing when conducting the interviews (but it is really up to you and your organization procedures, culture, and purpose of an interview):

 – How to do: face to face interview or questionnaire, paper or online questionnaire, structured or unstructured interview?

 – Who should do it: direct manager or 3rd party (you can use HR here or follow grandfather rule, etc.)

-– When to do it: right after receiving note of leaving, during last working day, or between?
+– When to do it: right after receiving a note of leaving, during last working day, or between?

-However you decide to conduct the interview make sure to listen to people and act on based on their feedback.
-This way you also show to your current workforce that you actually care and that their views matter.
+However, you decide to conduct the interview make sure to listen to people and act on based on their feedback.
+This way you also show your current workforce that you actually care and that their views matter.

-But exit interview has other purpose: to make former employees your employer brand ambassadors!
+But exit interview has another purpose: to make former employees your employer brand ambassadors!
 Today’s leavers might be your tomorrow’s employees, partners or customers!
 Do you know what they are thinking or talking about your organization?
 Before you send your employees off you might think about throwing them little farewell party: say some kind words, wish them well, give small company gifts, and so on.
 Make them feel special and send them off with good memories about your organization.

 Use headhunting!
 Next time, before publishing your job advert, give a call to your former employees.
 Even if they might decline your offer today they might contact you tomorrow when they are thinking about changing their job.